Quodatum/openshift-basex-quick-start/README.md

 ## Users and permissions
 When the server is started if no `users.xml` file is present it is copied from the `users.xml` file (in `first-data`).
-This normally happens just the once, on the first run.
+This normally happens only on the first run.
 The `users.xml` contains the required "admin" user and some sample users.
 The password for admin is set as "changeme".
 The sample users (case-sensitive) are: